 There are a lot of reasons your cat might have dandruff, but with the right treatment, you should be able to get back your cat’s beautiful, luxurious coat.
 Just remember:

 - Cats need more liquid in their diet than you think.
 Get creative and find more ways to moisten up her food.

 - Stick to natural foods with real ingredients.
 They offer the most usable nutrients to support your cat’s skin and coat.

 - Cats are natural groomers, so for the most part, try not to interfere with her regular bathing rituals.

 - Brushing away dead skin and fur will have a positive effect.

 - Cats need fresh air.
 Try to avoid polluting her air with chemicals and smoke.

 - Check for pests every time you brush her, and make sure you talk to your vet about preventative treatments for pest control.

 Now that you know why your cat has dandruff, you can start to treat it.
 Correcting imbalances in their skin takes time, so give each change or treatment a chance to work.
 If dandruff symptoms are getting worse, then it’s time to ask the vet for advice.

-Does your cat suffer from dandruff?
+Does your cat suffer from dandruff or dry skin?
 Let us know your tips for ditching cat dandruff in the comments below!